rchojn/sybil-main/README.md

 Code base related to - [LayerZero Labs Sybil Report Issue #58](https://github.com/LayerZero-Labs/sybil-report/issues/58)

 These scripts are not rocket science.
 They might not look pretty or be well-organized, but they get the job done.
-The methodology here reduces the risk of mistakenly including real people in the data close to 0.

 ## data_mining.py